 [A]fter living on a straight cash budget for a year, without using credit cards at all, our living expenses decreased by 33% from a level I had thought was ‘bare bones’ to begin with.

-A U.S. Department of Labor publication entitled A Guide to Your Money and Your Financial Future cautions,
+Also, with regard to credit card usage, a U.S. Department of Labor publication entitled A Guide to Your Money and Your Financial Future cautions,

 Credit cards can serve many useful purposes, but people often misuse them.
 Take, for example, the habit of making only the 2 percent minimum payment each month.
 On a $2,000 balance with a credit card charging 18 percent interest, it would take 30 years to pay off the amount owed.

-In light of the preceding information, it should be understandable why an article in The Wall Street Journal (12-1-97) reported, “There is a clear consensus among the experts that (people) should avoid credit-card debt at almost all costs.”
+In light of the preceding information, it should be understandable why an article in The Wall Street Journal (12-1-97) reported, “There is a clear consensus among the experts that [people] should avoid credit-card debt at almost all costs.”
 This does not mean credit cards should not be used.
 It means that credit card balances should be paid in full every month.

 1. Use only credit cards with a grace period that allows you to avoid interest charges if you make full payment within a reasonable number of days after you are billed.
 Since most credit cards don’t levy a finance charge if the entire balance on your monthly statement is paid in full by the due date shown on the statement, you can get an interest-free loan on credit card purchases you made a month or two earlier.

 2. If you don’t expect to be able to pay the entire balance on your credit card statement each month, use only the credit cards with the lowest interest rates.
-This will necessitate that you regularly check to determine which cards are currently offering the lowest rates.
+This will necessitate that you regularly check to determine which cards are currently offering the lowest interest rates.

 An FDIC Consumer News publication (summer 2007) says,